Globski/quiz-topic/Welcome back/computational_thinking_ai_quiz.md

 **Answer:** It allows them to understand what they are asking AI to do and ensures they remain in control of the development process.

 ---

+# Question: why might it still be useful to understand concepts even when AI tools can help solve problems?

+**Answer:** Because mastering the underlying ideas allows a person to understand the problem and then use AI tools or co-pilot assistants to help implement or solve it more efficiently.

+---

+# Question: How does AI relate to learning programming concepts?

+**Answer:** Programmers may increasingly focus on mastering the core ideas while relying on AI assistants to help implement or solve coding problems.

+---

+# Question: What software tool?
+What is another common name used for Visual Studio Code?

+**Answer:** Visual Studio Code, commonly known as VS Code.
+Visual Studio Code is commonly abbreviated as VS Code.

+---

+# Question: What type of software is Visual Studio Code?

+**Answer:** Visual Studio Code is a popular, largely open-source or free software text editor used by developers to write code.

+---

+# Question: Who commonly uses Visual Studio?

+**Answer:** It is used by real-world professionals and developers in the software industry.

+---

+# Question: What type of application is Visual Studio Code compared to?

+**Answer:** It is compared to a text editor similar to Notepad or TextEdit.

+---

+# Question: What interface element appears at the bottom of the VS Code screen?

+**Answer:** A terminal window appears at the bottom of the screen.

+---

+# Question: What is the purpose of the terminal window in VS Code?

+**Answer:** The terminal window allows users to type commands that tell the computer what actions to perform.

+---

+# Question: What example project building for demonstration purposes?

+**Answer:** Creating a personal chatbot.

+---

+# Question: Which existing chatbot systems examples of well-known AI chatbots?

+**Answer:** ChatGPT, Gemini, and Claude are examples of well-known chatbots.

+---

+# Question: What does the `.py` extension in `chat.py` indicate?

+**Answer:** The `.py` extension indicates that the program is written in the Python programming language.

+---